TowerBR/backup_software_testing/test_04_Evernote_Duplicacy.md

 ## Conclusions

-* The use of fixed-size chunks provides better performance for incremental backups of small daily changes.
+* The use of fixed-size chunks provides better performance for incremental backups of small daily changes with this type of file (Evernote database, that is basically an SQLite file).
 * Neither setups (fixed and variable chunks) fits well when the database is reindexed.
 But in this case it is not a limitation of Duplicacy because the entire database must have been modified.
 Using the optimization command in sync with the Duplicacy prune commands may improve the use of storage space.

 ##